meenakshighosal/contoso-creative-writer/Labs/Instructions/exercise1.md

    >The name and location parameters can be customized to define the Bing service's characteristics.

-### Task2: Streamlining Azure Resource Deployment with azd
+### Task 2: Streamlining Azure Resource Deployment with azd

 In this task, you will be using the Azure Developer CLI (azd) to deploy the resources defined in your Bicep templates to Azure.
 The Azure Developer CLI simplifies the process of managing infrastructure as code, allowing you to efficiently deploy, manage, and monitor your applications and resources directly from the command line.